CleverCloud/doc.clever-cloud.com/deploy/addon/fs-bucket.md

     </p>
     <p>
       If you want to switch from this method to the environment variables, you need to remove the `buckets.json` file.
 Otherwise, the environment variables will be ignored.
+      Also, this method does not support the `async` parameter.
     </p>
 {{< /alert >}}